Claim: The Titanic was the first ship to use “SOS” as a distress call.

 when the Titanic‘s power finally failed and he could send no more.
 By then it was too late: All the lifeboats were long gone, and the Titanic was only minutes away from her final plunge into the sea.
 Phillips did not survive.

 Naturally, then, we want to imbue the death of Jack Phillips and the loss of Titanic with some extra significance, and one of the manifestations of that desire is the origination of the claim that the Titanic was the first ship to use SOS as a distress call.
-That claim is an erroneous one, however — a chimera passed along by writer after writer who accepted it as true.
+That claim is an erroneous one,

 In 1912, one might have said that if marine wireless communication was no longer in its infancy, it certainly wasn’t very far into adolescence.
 Rival wireless companies from different countries often refused to relay each other’s messages (except for emergency situations), and international standards for such important